blakeblackshear/frigate/README.md

 This results in a MJPEG stream with objects identified that has a lower latency than directly viewing the RTSP feed with VLC.
 - Prioritizes realtime processing over frames per second.
 Dropping frames is fine.
 - OpenCV runs in a separate process so it can grab frames as quickly as possible to ensure there aren't old frames in the buffer
+- Allows you to define specific regions (squares) in the image to look for motion/objects
 - Motion detection runs in a separate process per region and signals to object detection to avoid wasting CPU cycles to look for objects when there is no motion
 - Object detection with Tensorflow runs in a separate process per region and ignores frames that are more than 0.5 seconds old
 - Uses shared memory arrays for handing frames between processes